EBaxter1/itmd413/README.md

 **Homework 12:** *Recursions*
 * This file will have two functions:
   1. reverseDisplay will return a given interger value reversely
   2. decimaltoHex will convert a decimal number into a hex number as a string

+**Homework 13:** *Graphical User Interface*
+* Display a GUI that computes the dollar and cents value of coins inputted **In-complete**

 ## Exams
 **Midterm:** *Topics 1-9*
 * Calculates loan repayment monthly amount and generates schedule

+**Final:**
+* This program will compute a patient’s bill for a hospital stay by accessing and changing variables in the classes: PatientAccount, Surgery and Pharmacy and then outputs the bill